Please Make Your Tax-Deductible Gift Today

 Unfortunately, while the needs of our community are great, the Evanston Public Library has been drastically under-funded for decades.
 Our annual tax spending per resident is less than half that of our neighboring libraries.
 Evanston Public Library spends just $79 per resident annually, while Oak Park devotes $198, Skokie Public Library spends $177 and Northbrook allocates $199 per resident per year.
 When you donate, you help us have the great library Evanston deserves.

 Please make a contribution today.
 Your generous support helps fund our collections, job search resources, access to the internet, literacy programs, children’s storytimes, book discussions, and so much more.
 Help us continue to spread the power of literacy, information, skills training and technology to every corner of Evanston.
-You can donate below or use our printable form to make a contribution by mail or in-person.
+You can donate online or use our printable form to make a contribution by mail or in-person.

 Ways to Give